 Luckily, there’s technology available to help make your day-to-day work easier.
 Circuit Route Planner is one must-have tool for any delivery driver, whether you’re working for Amazon Flex, Lyft, Postmates, or a different delivery app.

 Circuit maps out your routes, giving you the fastest path from point A to point B. This helps you finish your delivery day faster — and gets you to the couch with a cold beer in hand sooner.

 With the Circuit app on your mobile phone, you’ll also get other perks like a proof-of-delivery feature, the ability to leave delivery notes, and a Fast Package Finder.

-Plus, since Circuit is a work tool, you’ll probably be able to claim it as a tax deduction.
+Plus, since Circuit Route Planner is a work tool, you’ll probably claim it as a tax deduction.